ouhft/diakonia-open/docs/_sources/index.rst.txt

 Documentation for Project Diakonia
 ==================================

 This is a PROJECT.
 This has aims AIMS.
+Test Message...

 You should find information related to the overall system from design, through to deployment and maintenance.
 If you have any questions, please contact the main author Carl Marshall